gardener/gardener/docs/usage/control_plane_migration.md

 If the process is successful, we update the status of the `Shoot` by setting the `.status.seedName` to the null value.
 That way, a restoration is triggered in the `Destination Seed` and `.status.lastOperation` is changed to `Restore`.
 The control plane migration is completed when the `Restore` operation has completed successfully.

-When the `CopyEtcdBackupsDuringControlPlaneMigration` feature gate is enabled on the `gardenlet`, the etcd backups will be copied over to the `BackupBucket` of the `Destination Seed` during control plane migration and any future backups will be uploaded there.
-Otherwise, backups will continue to be uploaded to the `BackupBucket` of the `Source Seed`.
+The etcd backups will be copied over to the `BackupBucket` of the `Destination Seed` during control plane migration and any future backups will be uploaded there.

 ## Triggering the Migration